xrdocs/ncs5500/_tutorials/introducing-nc57-48q2d-lc.md

 `Note: 1G MAcsec support on the SFP56 ports (32-47) are not available in the initail release and`

-This line card variants support industry standard class C timing on all the ports when the modular chasis is equiped with NC55-RP2-E card.
+This line card variants support industry standard class C timing on all the ports when the modular chassis is equiped with NC55-RP2-E card.

 ## Scalability & Use Cases

 The new dense low speed line card comes with high scalability and powered with the flexibility of [MDB Profiles](https://xrdocs.io/ncs5500/tutorials/mdb-ncs5700/).
 By default, in J2 Native the base line card runs L3MAX and the scale line card runs L3MAX-SE profile.
 Since we are talking about modular platform, -SE profile is usefull when all the line card in the system are eTCAM variants.
-The table below summerize supported MDB profiles for the line card variants
+The table below summarizes supported MDB profiles for the line card variants.

 | LC variant | L3MAX| L3MAX-SE| L2MAX | L2MAX-SE|
 |-----------|-------|---------|-------|---------|
 |NC57-48Q2D-S| <mark>Yes</mark>  | No      | Yes   | No      |
 |NC57-48Q2D-SE-S|Yes  | <mark>Yes</mark>     | Yes   | yes     |

 With L3max-SE profile, NC57-48Q2D-SE-S  can hold up to 5M IPv4 or 3M IPv6 prefixes.
-Also, the presence of eTCAM on this card enables additional features like, BGP-Flow spec, strict uRPF  etc.
+Also, the presence of eTCAM on this card enables additional features, e.g. BGP-Flow spec, strict uRPF  etc.

 ## Summary & References